solo-io/gloo/projects/gloo/cli/pkg/cmd/gatewayapi/convert/README.md

 # glooctl gateway-api convert
 A CLI tool to migrate from Gloo Edge APIs to Gateway API

-The CLI accepts a single kubernetes yaml file, can scan an entire directory for yaml files, or Gloo input snapshot.
+The CLI accepts a single Kubernetes YAML file or a Gloo Gateway input snapshot.
+It can also scan an entire directory to find Gloo Gateway YAML files that use the Gloo Edge API.

 ## Requirements
 * Gloo Gateway and VirtualService objects must be provided and correctly associated for conversion.
 The tool matches the correct VirtualService with the Gateway based on its selectors.